zhuowei/design/eval/checklist.md

 I feel more confident now that I have a checklist: I can see all the potential pitfalls on a single page instead of on the comment pages of multiple previous reports.

 Armed with my checklist, I'm ready to begin my lab report now.
 Wish me luck :)

+### Afterword

+Whew!
+That was a long break between writing the top and the bottom.

+The first lesson I learned from making checklists is that checklists are not as useful when there are no strict metrics attached.
+In the first lab report I did with a checklist, I provided diagrams, as specified on my checklist, but did not include any labels, so I was deducted points.
+This may be a problem with self-made checklists: they may not match the criteria and metrics of the teacher.
+The instructors of some courses, such as ESC101, release official checklists that specify exactly what is required on assignments, and those may be helpful.

+The second lesson I learned is that checklists are reusable.
+I was able to use the same checklist for a second lab report (which I did well on), and will be using it for a third lab report soon.
+Thus, the time investment in the checklist can lead to benefits later.

+The third lesson I learned is that checklists are great for finding possible improvements.
+In both lab reports I used the checklist with, I had trouble completing all the sections.
+However, I walked through the checklist, and looked for items that I _was_ able to accomplish.

+Finally, I learned that checklists are not magical.
+The first lab report I did with the checklist rewarded me with the lowest mark I received on a lab report so far, since the first lab experiment had multiple parts and was difficult to describe.
+The second lab report I did with the checklist gotten me a better mark.
+I guess my conclusion is that, while checklists aren't a recipe for success, at least they would make the meal more palatable, by highlighting areas one could work on to improve the result.